-Where it appears to the AMHP that there are grounds to displace a nearest relative, the case should be brought to the attention of the AMHP Team Manager and / or the Head of Service and DMBC's legal team as a matter of priority.
+Where it appears to the AMHP that there are grounds to displace a nearest relative, the case should be brought to the attention of the AMHP Lead and RMBC's legal team as a matter of priority.
+Please be aware that this piece of work will extend over and above the period allocated to 'AMHP Duty'

-Note: The AMHP undertaking this piece of work will be guided and support throughout this process by the DMBC legal Team.
+Note: The AMHP undertaking this piece of work will be guided and support throughout this process by an RMBC Solicitor.